jonmatum/devcontainer-serverless-fullstack-template/README.md

-# DevContainer Developer Workspace Template
+# DevContainer Serverless Fullstack Template

-A modern, opinionated, and extensible Dev Container template built for cloud, full-stack, DevOps, and infrastructure developers.
+A modern, opinionated, and extensible DevContainer template built for cloud, full-stack, DevOps, and infrastructure developers.
 Easily reproducible, portable, and ready for work in seconds.

 ## Key Features